 Could there be any long-term effects of the COVID‑19 vaccine for children?

 There is no evidence of any long-term effects of the COVID‑19 vaccine in children.
-The COVID‑19 vaccines have been safely given to millions of people over the age of 12 so far.
+The COVID‑19 vaccines have been safely given to millions of people so far.
 Side effects of any vaccine are most likely to occur within 6 weeks after vaccination.
 The FDA required the COVID‑19 vaccine be studied for at least 8 weeks after the final dose to ensure its safety.

 "There is always risk of rare side effects from any medication or vaccine," says Dr. Kahn.
 "I understand that parents may have concerns over what's unknown.
 But what we do know is that the risks associated with COVID‑19 illness are far greater than any risk of the vaccine."